Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Individuals living with chronic Lyme disease who have undergone HBOT treatments and the Aviv Medical Program protocols report relief from symptoms like digestive distress, brain fog, joint pain, and overwhelming fatigue.
 Many have been able to return to the active lifestyle they have been missing for years.

 HBOT and the accompanying protocols of the Aviv Medical Program will be increasingly valuable in the coming years.
-Lyme is projected to become a severe epidemic in the next decade—particularly in the Northeast, upper Midwest, and Northwest.
+In the next decade, Lyme is projected to become a severe epidemic — particularly in the Northeast, upper Midwest, and Northwest.

 If you or a loved one suspects chronic Lyme disease is at the root of troubling health issues, contact us to learn more about the Aviv Medical Program and its role in providing relief for Lyme patients.

-Monoplace vs. Multiplace HBOT Chambers
+Monoplace vs. Multiplace HBOT Chambers: Key Differences and Benefits

 HBOT Suite